Karthik Venkataraman

-Karthik Venkataraman is an Indian chess grandmaster.
-He is the reigning Indian Chess Champion.
+Karthik Venkataraman (born 22 December 1999), is an Indian chess grandmaster.
+He is a two-time Indian Chess Champion.

 Chess career

 Karthik began playing chess at the age of 7.
 He won the Indian National Championship 2022 after drawing against N. R. Visakh in the final round.

 In May 2023, Karthik won the Indian Chess Championship.

 Karthik competed in the Chess World Cup 2023, where he defeated Gregory Kaidanov in the first round, but was defeated by Hikaru Nakamura in the second round.

 In the 2024 Indian Chess Championship, he tied for first place along with S. S. Ganguly and Neelash Saha.
 He was declared the winner after tiebreaks.

 Personal life

 He is studying for an MBA at SRM Institute of Science and Technology in Chennai.